6 Balance Exercises You Can Safely Perform at Home

 According to the Centers for Disease Control and Prevention, 2.5 million older people are treated in the emergency room for fall injuries each year.
 The average health care costs related to falls is $35,000 per fall.

-Performing safe exercises at home can help strengthen your lower body to reduce your overall fall risk.
+Performing safe home exercises can help strengthen your lower body to reduce your overall fall risk.

-For all of the following exercises, position yourself near a counter top or sturdy surface that you can hold on to for support.
+For safety, position yourself near a counter top or sturdy surface that you can hold on to for support, or go outside where you can perform exercises on soft ground, away from other obstacles you might hit if you fall.

 1. Standing March